ECON 1012 - Principles of Economics I

 Course Coordinator: Dr Stephanie McWhinnieContact information will be posted on MyUni

 The full timetable of all activities for this course can be accessed from Course Planner.

-- Interpret diagrams and tables and use the information to mark informed judgements.
+- Interpret and use economic models, diagrams and tables and use them to analyse economic situations.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: